HOW TO MEASURE

 - Firebox Opening Width E: Measure the width of the fireplace opening.

-- Facing Width FL & FR: Measure the width of the facing leg on left side (FL ) and right side (FR ).
+- Facing Width FL & FR: Measure the width of the tile or facing material on the left side (FL ) and right side (FR ).

-- Tile width GL & GR: Measure the width of the tile on left side (GL ) and right side (GR )
+- Tile width GL & GR: Measure the total width of the brick or bumpout on left side (GL ) and right side (GR )

-- Facing Height Above the Opening HF: Measure the height of the facing above the opening.
+- Facing Height Above the Opening HF: Measure the height of the brick or bumpout above the opening.

 - Tile Height Above the Opening HT: Measure the height of the tile above the opening.